 Just a big city girl discovering her inner (urban) farmer.

-I'm a naturopathic physician licensed in Oregon.
+I'm a naturopathic physician licensed in Arizona.
 After graduating from The National College of Natural Medicine, I completed a two year integrative family medicine residency in Portland and a two-year naturopathic oncology, hospital-based residency at an integrative cancer center in Northern Indiana.

 Not your typical medical blog, I share interesting information I happen upon, whether it be health or home-related, recipe tips or recycling tricks, and news on music and art.
 I blog (mostly) green and (mostly) gluten-free.
 I am an amateur urban gardener, learning through trial and error.